HOW TO HAVE AMAZING 10-14 DAYS IN GERMANY

 FINAL THOUGHTS ON VISITING GERMANY FOR 10-14 DAYS

 As you can see, 10 -14 days in Germany allows you to see quite a lot, but it will also be a busy time.
-Believe me, I am a lazy person and prefer to take it easy, but when I travel, I have so much power and energy that I would totally create my Germany itinerary exactly like what I’m recommending to you.
+Believe me, I am a lazy person and prefer to take it easy.
+Still, when I travel, I have so much power and energy that I would totally create my Germany itinerary exactly like what I’m recommending to you.

 This surely is not a relaxing beach trip – but that is not what Germany is famous for.
 Be ready to be out a lot (and on the roads/rails), and in return, you will be rewarded with the best in a nutshell with this Germany itinerary.